Nov 21, 2024

 The Student Success Center Team works closely with faculty and administrators to provide programmatic support to all Neumann students, beginning with their First-Year Experience and overall orientation to the University and lasting throughout their years at Neumann University and beyond.
 The SSC is home to the following offices and programs:

-• Office of Academic Coaching and Tutoring (The ACT)
+• Office of Academic Coaching and Tutoring

 • Academic Coaching - The Academic Coaching Program centers on student academic and personal development.
 Our Academic Coaches work with referred students on both “school skills” and “life skills.”
 Together, the student and the coach develop an academic plan that includes a partnership with tutors to help students achieve their goals.
 Communication skills and self-advocacy are also key components of this program.

-• Tutoring - The ACT professional and peer tutors share their knowledge with students by helping them with assignments and preparing for quizzes and tests.
+• Tutoring - The SSC professional and peer tutors share their knowledge with students by helping them with assignments and preparing for quizzes and tests.
 Students can visit tutors during their open office hours (no appointment needed) to ask quick questions or make plans to meet one-on-one for longer appointments.
 Our tutors also meet with students in group study formats.

 • The Writing Center